 Photo courtesy of David Kirk-Campbell

-“The Rolfing process enables the body to regain the natural integrity of its form, thus enhancing postural efficiency and your freedom of movement. “
+“The Rolfing process enables the body to regain the natural integrity of its form, thus enhancing postural efficiency and freedom of movement.“

 History of Ida Rolf & Rolfing® Structural Integration

-Dr. Rolf referred to her work not as “Rolfing,” but as “Structural Integration,”.
+Dr. Rolf referred to her work as “Structural Integration,” and her students gave it the name of “Rolfing”.
 The basis of the work is aligning one’s physical structure in gravity.
 This allows a person to be more easily supported, find more fluid movement, and gain more comfort and ease in daily activities and athletic endeavors.